adeo/mozaic-design-system/src/pages/Foundations/AspectRatios/index.md

 </hintitem>

 <hintitem dont="true">
-    Don't use referenced aspect ratios for very specific use cases such as wide images (hero) or images outside of parent container.
+    Don't use referenced aspect ratios for very specific use cases such as wide images (hero) or images outside the parent container.
 </hintitem>